madmachineio/resources/examples/simpleio/BlinkAnalogIn.md

 ## <span style="color:#EA5823;font-weight:700">Tips</span>

-If you have the optional modules, you can also setup the circuit as shown belown.
+If you have the optional modules, you can also setup the circuit as shown below.

 ![](../../.gitbook/assets/BlinkAnalogIn/01.png)